christopher5106/christopher5106.github.io/_posts/2017-12-1-python-dash-evaluate-true-skills-reinforcement-learning-agents-distributed-cluster.markdown

 - it prints the cluster configuration, ie available workers, number of threads per workers.
 In the default settings, one thread is used per core, and a thread pool on each instance.

-- it runs the games in a distributed way connecting to Dask.
+- it runs the matches in a distributed way connecting to Dask.
 The elapsed time does not reflect a real game setting, and I had difficulty to emulate a heavy computation game with `sleep` method or operations based on elapsed time since the proc scheduler as well as Dask considers them as non responsive tasks and rotates them with other tasks (that's my current interpretation of the very sublinear growth of computation times).
 The message can be seen in the Dask logs : `distributed.core - WARNING - Event loop was unresponsive for 2.86s.`

 - it computes the skills with the TrueSkill library.
 We can notice the times to compute these skills confirms us it is not necessary to distribute this computation which will stay very small compared to the game times in a real world setting.